-They passed through a crossroads of shanties that dated back 100 or 150 years, store windows only recently denuded of NO COLORED and NO NEGROES signs.
+They passed through a crossroads of shanties that dated back 100 or 150 years, store windows only recently denuded of NO COLORED and NO

+NEGROES signs.

 "The stakes seem higher with this vacancy," Monsignor said.
-He didn't have to spell out that he meant Auxiliary Bishop Philip Hannon's recent elevation to Archbishop of New Orleans.
-"O'Boyle needs a new sidekick.
+He didn't have to spell out that he meant Bishop Philip Hannon's recent elevation from Archbishop O'Boyle's sidekick to Archbishop of New Orleans.
+"Archbishop needs a new auxiliary bishop.
 Lord knows he's taking his time making up his mind, but everything counts."

-It was a heady thought that Monsignor's elevation could only mean good things for Father Schmidt, too-likely as the next pastor of St. Jude's, probably as a Monsignor himself: The Singing Monsignor.
+It was a heady thought that Monsignor's elevation could mean only good things for Father Schmidt, too-likely as the next pastor of St. Jude's, probably as a Monsignor himself: The Singing Monsignor.

-They looped home by way of Randolph Road, Monsignor saying, "Well, whatever happens, it's an honor, this film."
+Father looped home by way of Randolph Road, Monsignor sighing, "Well, it's an honor, this film, whatever happens."

-"Choir's ready to do its part."
+"I assure you, the choir's ready to do our part."

-As they pulled up behind the Grand Prix-Father fighting the urge to show off the power brakes by slamming them into the windshield-Monsignor said, "It's a very nice car, Father.
+As they pulled up behind the Grand Prix - Father fighting the urge to show off the power brakes by plunging them into the windshield - Monsignor said, "It's a very nice car, Father.
 No idea you were so sporty."